freephile/www.qualitybox.us/README.md

-# www.qualitybox.us
+# QualityBox.us website

-website
+This repo is for the (static) website at https://qualitybox.us

-Static website for QualityBox
+QualityBox partners are welcome to fork this repo to generate additional awareness of QualityBox